 “Warning!
 Someone asked to reset your Google password.
 I repeat: Someone asked to reset your Google password.
 If you did not ask for a password reset code, press 3.
 Otherwise, press 4.”

-Checklist – The Best Practices Against PRMitM
+Checklist – The Best cyber security strategies and Practices Against PRMitM

 According to research published about PRMitM, following these fundamental rules when designing password reset processes will help protect users: